xerc/mac-install-guide/ruby/index.md

 - update gems
 - tips and troubleshooting

-If you've haven't been coding before, see the section, [Finding and Using the Terminal](/ruby/13.html), to learn about basic tools you'll need (the Terminal application and text editor).

 ## Installation choices

 You have several choices for installing and running Ruby on macOS: